Deep Learning for Continuous-Time Stochastic Control with Jumps

-We then address a $50$-dimensional optimal consumption-investment problem with jumps, where only the GPI-PINN \ref{Algo 3} is implemented as the GPI-PINN \ref{Algo 2} becomes numerically infeasible.
-Figures \ref{comp4} and \ref{comp5} again confirm the accuracy of the GPI-PINN \ref{Algo 3} for both the value function and the optimal consumption rate $c^*(t)$, with the standard deviation across 10 independent runs of the GPI-PINN \ref{Algo 3} being virtually imperceptible.
+In Figure \ref{compk} we again compare ${\rm MAE}_V$ and runtime of GPI-PINN and GPI-CBU as functions of the number of epochs $k$ for $n=10$ stocks in the consumption-investment problem \eqref{optinvesst} with and without jumps.
+We again see that the residual-based GPI-PINN Algorithm \ref{Algo1} tends to be more stable and accurate for larger epochs, despite having a higher runtime.
+When accounting for jumps in the dynamics \eqref{dynconst}, GPI-PINN becomes numerically very time-consuming, even for a 10-dimensional control problem.
+This issue is even amplified compared with the LQR problem (see Figure \ref{fig1}), as the jump size now depends on the control $\pi$ in the wealth dynamics \eqref{dynconst}.
+In contrast, GPI-CBU again handles these jumps far more efficiently.
+Next, we address a higher-dimensional optimal consumption-investment problem with jumps ($n=50$ stocks), where only GPI-CBU is implemented since GPI-PINN becomes then numerically infeasible.
+Figures \ref{comp4} and \ref{comp5} again confirm the accuracy of GPI-CBU for both the value function and the optimal consumption rate $c^*(t)$, with the standard deviation across 10 independent runs of GPI-CBU being virtually imperceptible.
 The optimal wealth allocations $\pi^*$, being constant, are not depicted.
 However, the ${\rm MAE}_\alpha$ heatmap in Figure \ref{heatmap2} corroborates our method's accuracy in determining both $c^*$ and $\pi^*$.
-We also observe in this Figure \ref{heatmap2} that the higher absolute errors tend to occur at the boundaries of the domain.
+We also observe that the higher absolute errors tend to occur at the boundaries of the domain.